Abbott government: 2014 United Nations Climate Change Conference at Lima

+The 2014 Paris Agreement

-In a 2014 meeting with French President Francois Hollande ahead of negotiations for the Paris Agreement on reducing global carbon emissions, Abbott said it was “vital" that the Paris conference succeed and did not become “another disaster like Copenhagen,” which had agreed on only non-binding goals.
+In a 2014 meeting with French President Francois Hollande ahead of negotiations for the Paris Agreement on reducing global carbon emissions, Abbott said it was "vital" that the Paris conference succeed and did not become "another disaster like Copenhagen," which had agreed on only non-binding goals.
 "For it to be a success, we can't pursue environmental improvements at the expense of economic progress," Abbott said In December 2015, Foreign Minister Julie Bishop represented Australia in negotiations for the Treaty, and signed on Australia's behalf.
 She hailed the agreement as an "historic occasion".
 Australia committed to implement an economy-wide target to reduce greenhouse gas emissions by 26 to 28 per cent below 2005 levels by 2030.
 Australia announced its ratification of the Paris Agreement on 10 November 2016 (during the term of the Turnbull government which succeeded the Abbott government).